english-blog/english-blog.github.io/_posts/2010-08-18-ignore-everybody-and-39-other-keys-to-creativity-hugh-macleod-book-review.md

 title: Ignore Everybody - And 39 Other Keys To Creativity
 date: 2010-08-18
 comments: false
-excerpt: Hugh developed the habit of drawing in the back of the business cards with cartoons and sarcastically humorous content, while he was waiting for his date, in the NYC bars.
-He started a blog gapingvoid.com and started publishing these business card cartoons.
-He has opinion on everything that you can think about.
-This book is nothing but selected 39 blogs from his website.
-You can read all of them in his website.
 ---

 <img style="clear: right; float: right; margin-bottom: 1em; margin-left: 1em;"